-- Business Disputes Over Supervision Service Payments: Should a trainee refuse to pay for supervision services, supervisors should seek enforcement of the supervision contract through the appropriate venue (e.g., lawsuit, arbitration, mediation).
+- · Questions About a Trainee's Competence After Concluding Supervision: Under the Code, if a supervisor questions a trainee's competence, they must provide the trainee with timely performance feedback along with training and retraining efforts throughout the fieldwork experience.
+If the supervisor continues questioning their competence, the supervisor should discuss with the trainee whether fieldwork supervision should continue.
+In other words, supervisors should not wait until the conclusion of the fieldwork experience to question competence.
+An F-FVF should only be withheld as outlined in the supervision contract, or a Code violation occurred. - Business Disputes Over Supervision Service Payments: Should a trainee refuse to pay for supervision services, supervisors should seek enforcement of the supervision contract through the appropriate venue (e.g., lawsuit, arbitration, mediation).
 Supervisors should not withhold supervision forms until they receive payment.
 If a trainee demonstrates that supervision occurred in accordance with BACB requirements, we will allow the hours to be counted. - Potential Ethics Violations Discovered After Concluding Supervision: If potential ethics violations are discovered following the conclusion of supervision, report the alleged violation immediately through one of the BACB's reporting options.
 If there is a serious risk of harm to a consumer, follow all applicable mandated-reporting requirements in addition to reporting to the BACB.
 Note: A Notice of Alleged Violation may only be submitted against someone who has applied for BACB certification. - Potential Supervisor Ethics Violations Discovered: The trainee should review the Reporting Alleged Violations Against BCaBAs/BCBAs web page to determine whether submitting a Notice of Alleged Violation is appropriate (see the Considerations for Reporting an Alleged Violation Against a BCaBA/BCBA).

-Supervisors contemplating not signing an FVF should determine if (a) not signing is appropriate, (b) they delineated the conditions for not signing an FVF in the supervision contract, and (c) they have sufficient documentation to justify withholding their signature.
+Supervisors contemplating not signing an FVF should determine if (a) not signing is appropriate (e.g., missed requirements in the supervisory period), (b) they delineated the conditions for not signing an FVF in the supervision contract, and (c) they have sufficient documentation to justify withholding their signature.
 Trainees who contest a signature denial must be prepared to demonstrate that the denial violates BACB requirements and that they have tried to resolve the situation with the supervisor first.